 Also important is choosing the right seed.
 Most homeowners do best with a mixture of Kentucky bluegrass and perennial ryegrass and fine fescue (Festuca spp., zones 3-9, depending on species and cultivar).
 Kentucky bluegrass spreads by underground rhizomes that help your lawn recover after damage.

 Step 1: Soak the Seeds

 Place the seed in a bucket with a moist compost mixture for three or four days.
 You will notice that the seed swells and produces a small, white growth.

 Step 2: Dry the Seeds

 You need to dry the seeds a bit so you can broadcast them.
 Spread them out on a concrete floor and allow to dry for 12 hours.
-You can then begin planting the pregerminated seed on your lawn area.
-Make sure you plant within 24 hours.
+You can then begin sowing the pregerminated seed on your lawn area.
+Make sure you sow the seeds within 24 hours.

 Spread the pregerminated seed over the prepared soil.
 Make sure seeds are in good contact with soil surface, as this is important for rooting and establishment.

 Cover seeds with a very light mulch layer of compost or straw.
 Do not cover thickly because grass seed needs exposure to sunlight.